ResRep: Lossless CNN Pruning via Decoupling Remembering and Forgetting

 Table. \ref{exp-table-imgnet}, \ref{exp-table-cifar} show the superiority of ResRep.
-Our reported results are average of 3 runs on ImageNet and 5 runs on CIFAR-10.
+Our results are average of 3 runs on ImageNet and 5 runs on CIFAR.
 On ResNet-50, ResRep achieves 0.00\% top-1 accuracy drop, which is the first to realize lossless pruning with such high pruning ratio (54.54\%), to the best of our knowledge.
-In terms of top-1 accuracy drop, ResRep outperforms SASL by 0.82\%, HRank by 3.32\% and all the other recent competitors by a significant margin.
+In terms of top-1 accuracy drop, ResRep outperforms SASL by 0.82\%, HRank by 3.32\% and all the other recent competitors by a large margin.
 On MobileNet, ResRep outperforms MetaPruning by 1.77\%.
-On ResNet-56/110, ResRep also outperforms, even though the comparison on accuracy drop is biased towards other methods, as our base models have higher accuracy. \Ie, it is more challenging to prune a higher-accuracy model without accuracy degradation.
+On ResNet-56/110, ResRep also outperforms, even though the comparison on accuracy drop is biased towards other methods, as our base models have higher accuracy (\ie, it is more challenging to prune a higher-accuracy model without accuracy degradation).

 The final width of each target layer (Fig. \ref{fig-width}) shows that ResRep discovers the appropriate final structure without any prior knowledge, given the desired global pruning ratio.
-Notably, ResRep chooses to preserve more channels at higher-level layers of ResNet-50 and MobileNet, but prunes aggressively on the last block of ResNet-56, which ends up with only one channel as its first layer.
-A possible explanation is that rich higher-level features are essential for maintaining the fitting capacity on difficult task like ImageNet, while ResNet-56 suffers from over-fitting on CIFAR-10.
+Notably, ResRep chooses to preserve more channels at higher-level layers of ResNet-50 and MobileNet, but prunes aggressively on the last blocks of ResNet-56.
+An explanation is that rich higher-level features are essential for maintaining the fitting capacity on difficult task like ImageNet, while ResNet-56 suffers from over-fitting on CIFAR-10.